Ljungwaldh/First-Milestone-Project/README.md

 # SMART Soccer Coaching Servcies

-This is a website to promote my (Gustaf Ljungwaldh) coaching services, based in Stockholm, Sweden.
+This is a website built for educational purposes, where the context presented is to promote my (Gustaf Ljungwaldh's) coaching services, based in Stockholm, Sweden.
 My coaching services would aim towards players, parents and soccer teams, as well as provide content that can help aspiring players/coaches.
 I am currently a coach at one of Stockholm's elite clubs Djurgårdens IF, and wish I wish to also offer my expertise on a consultant/personal trainer basis.

 The website will help to inform customers about:
 * Myself (Gustaf Ljungwaldh) and my coaching profile